Madson (footballer, born 1986): Career

 Natural Volta Redonda, Rio de Janeiro, Madson began his career in football still in the youth ranks of local club.
 In 2005, the team drew the attention of Estádio São Januário, having been hired that year to join the junior division Cruzmaltina, under the command of experienced coach Toninho Barroso.
 In Estádio São Januário, he played, lived and studied.

-At the time, an attacking midfielder extremely skilled and fast, just promoted to professionals in 2006 by then-coach Renato Gaúcho.
-Despite having become a real sweetheart of Vasco da Gama, failed to provide them a regularity that they hold.
-Ended up losing even more space on the team with the departure of Renato Gaúcho and the arrival of Celso Roth to the command of Vasco da Gama in 2007.
+At the time, Madson was an extremely skilled and fast attacking midfielder, just promoted to professionals in 2006 by then-coach Renato Gaúcho.
+Despite having become a fan favorite of Vasco da Gama, he failed to deliver consistent performances.
+He ended up losing even more space on the team with the departure of Renato Gaúcho and the arrival of Celso Roth as manager of Vasco da Gama in 2007.

 In January 2009, his contract with Vasco expired and he signed a contract with Santos.

 After a good year in the club, Madson was involved in a scandal alongside Zé Eduardo and Felipe, and after this he was loaned to Atlético Paranaense.

 However, later in the year, his contract with Atlético was terminated, and he returned to Santos because he "violated the rules of Football Training Department and internal rules of the club".

 After his loan in Atlético, Madson returned to Santos.
 However, he was not in the club's plans, and was loaned to Qatari club Al-Khor, in a five-month deal.

 On 26 December 2018, Madson returned to Brazil and joined Fortaleza, newly promoted to the Série A.